6 MIN READ

 • Team: A whitepaper should list the most important team members with partners and link to their LinkedIn profiles.
 What is their track record?
 Do they have blockchain experience and relevant industry experience?
 What prior roles have they filled?

 • Technology: The whitepaper should clearly outline its underlying technology solution, especially if it introduces its own proprietary blockchain.
-What is the blockchain architecture?
+What is blockchain architecture?
 What kind of notes exist, validate and secure the network?
 What consensus mechanism is used and how exactly does it work?

 • Partnerships and advisors: The best crypto projects have reputable partners and advisors that help get the project off the ground.
 Who are the early-stage investors?
 Who are key advisors and what is their track record, experience, qualification?